 - DEATH TALKS LIKE THIS.

-The ways they speak and act show a lot about who these characters are, making them instantly recognisable and endlessly memorable.
+The ways they speak and act show a lot about who these characters are, making them instantly recognizable and endlessly memorable.

 Flaws and Faults

 Perfect characters are as boring as they are unrealistic.
-Flaws humanise characters, making them feel more rounded and real.
+Flaws humanize characters, making them feel more rounded and real.
 Anyone who’s ever smoked understands why John Constantine never quits, even after it took pacts with demons to save him from cancer.
-Hulk’s anger issues and Captain America’s occasional naivety add humour to the Avengers film.
+Hulk’s anger issues and Captain America’s occasional naivety add humor to the Avengers film.

 Just as nobody in real life is perfect, nobody is perfectly consistent.
 A little inconsistency can bring a character to life.

 Elizabeth Bennet in Pride and Prejudice hates the way she and her family are treated based on the assumptions of others.
 Yet her own prejudices prevent her from seeing the world as it is.
-By the last act of the story she faces a more recognisable conflict, between her attraction to Mr Darcy and her dislike of him.
+By the last act of the story, she faces a more recognizable conflict, between her attraction to Mr. Darcy and her dislike of him.
 Conflicting characteristics make Elizabeth one of the most enduring characters in literature.

-Foibles and eccentricities add colour to a character in more light-hearted ways than flaws.
+Foibles and eccentricities add color to a character in more light-hearted ways than flaws.
 Unlike mannerisms, they aren’t a matter of persistent speech and action, though they sometimes emerge that way.
-Brooklyn Nine-Nine is full of this – Peralta spends his money on fads and whims; Santiago wants things to be neat and tidy; Terry loves yoghurt.
+Brooklyn Nine-Nine is full of this – Peralta spends his money on fads and whims; Santiago wants things to be neat and tidy; Terry loves yogurt.